10 screening tests women need

 The U.S. Preventive Services Task Force (USPSTF) recommends that women ages 65 and older have routine screenings for osteoporosis.
 Screening is also recommended for younger women at high risk for fractures, according to the USPSTF.
-Risk factors include smoking, alcohol use, low body mass index and a parental history of fracture.
+Risk factors include smoking, excessive alcohol use, low body weight and a parental history of hip fracture.

 According to the NIA, the best test of bone density is DXA (dual-energy x-ray absorptiometry) scanning.
 This specialized x-ray shows how dense your bones are.